-As for Oct08 and Apr09, the composite CTL Day-n and Day-n+10 hindcasts severely damp the amplitude of the MJO a few days after initialisation (Figs. 4a and 4b, respectively).
-NoCMT provides little additional predictability, in contrast to the results for the YoTC cases, in which NoCMT maintained the observed amplitude of the RMM indices for several days longer than CTL (Fig. 2).
-To examine the consistency of this behaviour across the hindcast cases, for each 30-day hindcast we compute the bi-variate root mean squared error (RMSE) of RMM1 and RMM2 against the observed values (Table II), as in Lin et al. (2008); Gottschalck et al. (2010); Rashid et al. (2011).
+As for Oct08 and Apr09, the composite CTL Day-n and Dayn+10 hindcasts severely damp the amplitude of the MJO a few days after initialization (Figure 4(a) and (b), respectively).
+NoCMT provides little additional predictability, in contrast to the results for the YoTC cases in which NoCMT maintained the observed amplitude of the RMM indices for several days longer than CTL (Figure 2).
+To examine the consistency of this behaviour across the hindcast cases, for each 30 day hindcast we compute the bivariate root-mean-squared error (RMSE) of RMM1 and RMM2 against the observed values (Table 2), as in Lin et al. (2008), Gottschalck et al. (2010) and Rashid et al. (2011).
 Only in a few cases does NoCMT show substantially lower RMSE than CTL, notably Jun02 and Oct02 for Day-n and Nov00, Apr02, Jun02 and Aug08 for Day-n+10.
 Otherwise, the NoCMT RMSE values are either similar to or greater than the CTL values.